-Our cost of goods sold consists primarily of raw materials, labor, manufacturing-related overhead such as utilities, depreciation, rent, provisions for excess and obsolete inventory reserves, freight and warranties.
-We manufacture our products based on customer orders.
+Our cost of goods sold consists primarily of raw materials, production costs from our contract manufacturers and manufacturing-related overhead such as depreciation, rent and utilities.
+In addition, our cost of goods sold includes provisions for excess and obsolete inventory reserves, freight and warranties.
+We manufacture our products based on sales projections and customer orders.
 We purchase materials and supplies to support such demand.